Place

 Despite more than eighty comment letters submitted on the draft EIR urging for the retention of the Barry Building as part of the new project, the final EIR called for the demolition of the modernist landmark, which is designated as Los Angeles Historic-Cultural Monument #887.

-Should the proposed project or similar be resurrected for approval in the future, the Conservancy will continue to advocate for a Preservation Alternative while asserting that many of the project objectives can indeed be met by reusing the Barry Building while avoiding needless alterations to the Coral Tree Median.
+If an appeal is successful and the Barry Building preserved, a similar project my be resurrected for approval in the future.
+The Conservancy will continue to advocate for a Preservation Alternative while asserting that many of the project objectives can indeed be met by reusing the Barry Building while avoiding needless alterations to the Coral Tree Median.

 Our Position